 8. Promote a corporate culture that is based on ethical values and behaviours

 Throughout the induction process, our employees learn about the history of the Company, the people, journey and our vision for the future.
 It is vital that everyone begins with a clear understanding of what makes C4XD, its culture and the key role everyone plays in driving its success and reputation.
 All employees are supported through their employment, with regular meetings with Managers, access to training, mentoring and development, and with regular feedback through our appraisal system.
+We recognise that diverse teams achieve greater performance, so we look to celebrate and support our differences, so that all our employees can contribute in their own right.
 Both performance and behaviours contribute to their remuneration and reward package.

 There is a clear expectation that the Board and senior management teams lead by example: they communicate regularly with staff through meetings and messages, and actively engage in team building and social events.

 These values are captured in the Company handbook, the Total Rewards booklet, and the policies and working practices adopted by all employees in the Company.
 The Board is committed to providing a safe working environment and has a clear and robust Health and Safety Policy.
 The Company also has a Whistleblowing Policy to allow staff to raise any concerns in confidence.
 Additionally, the Company has policies in Bioethics, Data Processing, Anti-corruption and Bribery, Dignity at Work, Equal Opportunities and Social Networking, which highlight the expected behaviours of staff.